 As long as God is seen as a tyrannical, repressive father, as William Blake’s Nobodaddy, I feel completely justified in rebelling against him.
-Like Lucifer, I want our own light to shine.
+Like Lucifer, I want my own light to shine.
 I want to shine like the stars.
 I want to break free.
 God knows, I want to break free.

 The choice is clear: express yourself or repress yourself.
 Be someone or be a nobody.
 Being a nobody obviously sucks and religion is obviously all about being humble and being a nobody, so away with religion!
 If you think I’m joking, just look at what it says in the Bible.
 You can’t get clearer than this, for example: